Phil Woolas: 2010 re-election and election court case

 In his 2010 re-election campaign, Woolas's campaigning methods were heavily criticised by his Liberal Democrat opponents and the Muslim Public Affairs Committee UK (MPACUK).
-Critics accused him, among other things, of "inflaming racial tensions" in an area that has already known race riots.
+Critics accused him, among other things, of "inflaming racial tensions" in an area that had already experienced race riots.
 Trevor Phillips, head of the Equality and Human Rights Commission and former Labour politician, described some of the language used in the party's leaflets as "not helpful."

 Woolas and his agent, Joe Fitzpatrick, were also responsible for photo manipulation of images in his election addresses.
-In one case they manipulated an image to show his Liberal Democrat opponent Elwyn Watkins in front of armed police, allegedly to imply Watkins had been arrested.
+In one case, they manipulated an image to show his Liberal Democrat opponent Elwyn Watkins in front of armed police, allegedly to imply Watkins had been arrested.
 This was a composite image, consisting of a portrait of Watkins and a photograph of armed police patrolling London.
 The Metropolitan Police insignia was also airbrushed from a female officer's jacket.

 Woolas won the election and was returned to Parliament with a majority of 103 votes – down from 3,590.

 Following the election of Ed Miliband as the Labour Party Leader, Woolas was reappointed to the immigration brief on the shadow front bench team.
 The New Statesman said it was a "bizarre decision" as Woolas had "run one of the most disgraceful election campaigns in recent history".